mailbox171/fctfoke-v04/readme.md

-SET UP Web Application Firewall
+Set up Web Application Firewall (WAF)
 -------------------------------

 Before creating the WAF policy, you need to know the public IP address EXTERNALIP of the load balancer already been deployed for your Ingress resource (see above).